judahpaul16/gpt-home/README.md

     ```

 ### Installing Dependencies
-If you want to use the example setup script, you can skip this section.
+If you want to use the [setup.sh](#-example-setup-script) script, you can skip this section.
+Otherwise, you can install the dependencies manually.

 1. **OpenAI API Key**: Required for OpenAI's GPT API.
     Setup: Set up as an environment variable.